top of page

 The PP/AA/RR Approach enables a tailored, reproducible structure to training and assessment strategies.
 The PP/AA/RR Approach encompasses six distinct phases: Prepare, Practice, Apply, Assess, Review, and Reflect.
 Each phase plays a crucial role in the learning process, providing a structural framework to facilitate effective learning and instruction that contributes to the overall success of learners.
 It is worth pointing out that the context of the learning environment and the job role and skills being trained influence the implementation of specific phases, particularly the use of either or both the Apply and Access phases, based on the stakes involved.

-The easiest way to differentiate between what I mean when I say low risk vs. higher risk skills, since we all know it is a spectrum, is really to think about the level of potential risk if an employee were to apply a newly taught skills in a real-world setting without confirming they truly understood the material.
-For example, my daughter is a medical student who spends hours of drill and review going over hundreds of practice questions prior to multiple levels of formal assessment, before she is allowed to apply what she has been taught on a living patient.
-She is a brilliant and talented young lady but I for one am glad that there is that level of critical assessment of mastery prior to placing her or any young physician into the high-risk life-or-death setting of medical care.
+The easiest way to differentiate between what we mean when we say low risk vs. higher risk skills, since we all know it is a spectrum, is really to think about the level of potential risk if an employee were to apply a newly taught skills in a real-world setting without confirming they truly understood the material.
+For example, a medical student who spends hours of drill and review going over hundreds of practice questions prior to multiple levels of formal assessment, before she is allowed to apply what she has been taught on a living patient.
+She is no doubt a brilliant and talented young lady.
+Still, we should be glad that there is that level of critical assessment of mastery prior to placing her or any young physician into the high-risk life-or-death setting of medical care.

 That said we all know that there are thousands if not millions of skills that have a significantly lower risk level thus rigorous assessment is a less critical step and may actually delay the time to knowledge transfer and valuable on-the-job training.
 However, even the best on-the-job training model suggests the benefits of practice and begins with elements of direct instruction or at the very least watching someone else do it first.